Guide General

 • Board can grant fee waivers for financial hardship

-Reference: LACNIC Membership Categories and Fees
+Reference: LACNIC Membership Fees and Categories

 AFRINIC - Size-Based Fee Model

-2025 Fee Structure:
+2026 Fee Structure:

 • Category-based fees depending on address space size